The1only/ek80/README.md

 # EK80 SN90

+PS: to run the noise examples, or to plot results you need an X-Server running.
+Microsoft running Ubuntu does NOT provide this, use Xming.

 Simrad EK15/60/80 and SN90 echosounder python interface module.
 The t9ek80.py should normally not be modified, it contains the generic interface.
 The biomass and singletargetchirp are example user files.
 The xml files are configuration files.
 Usage: